dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### 3.7.
 Designing for Resilience

--   **Compensation Patterns**: Given the lack of transactional guarantees, workflows that perform mutating operations across multiple repositories should be designed with resilience in mind.
-This can be achieved by using compensation patterns, where a failure in one part of the workflow triggers a compensating action to revert changes in another part.
+-   **Compensation**: The engine provides a direct mechanism for compensation via the `on_failure` block within a step (see `Error Handling`).
+For workflows that perform mutating operations across multiple repositories, this should be used to design resilient workflows.
+For example, if a downstream workflow fails after an upstream workflow created a pull request, a compensating action could be to close that pull request.
 -   **Idempotency**: As mentioned in the `State & Resumption` section, designing steps to be idempotent is crucial for ensuring that they can be safely retried after a failure.

 ### 3.8.
 Container Runtime